Masterjoona/slideshow-embed/README.md

 docker build --build-arg INSTALL_FFMPEG=false -t <container_name> .
 docker run -d -e DOMAIN='YOUR_DOMAIN_HERE' -p 4232:4232 -v /path/to/your/collages/:/app/collages/ <container_name>
 ```
+*It will error if you don't add a domain*

 Basic reverse proxy config for nginx
 ```nginx